 Whichever form of mantra practice you make your own, your ability to remain focused and in sync with the practice will determine how beneficial it can be.
 Mindfulness is the tool that refines and enhances this ability.

-Mindworks App offers Guided Meditations and insightful Mind Talks that can start you on your journey to personal discovery and spiritual benefits.
+Mindworks Meditation Courses offer Guided Meditations and insightful Mind Talks that can start you on your journey to personal discovery and spiritual benefits.
 There’s even a program to Learn to Meditate.
-Download our meditation app into your phone – you’ll discover that the possibilities of meditation are limitless!
+Sign up to Mindworks Meditation Courses – you’ll discover that the possibilities of meditation are limitless!